Are we Levelling the Playing Field?

 Declan Reilly, Disability Officer, Trinty College Dublin.

-- Complete a case study of a single HEI in Ireland in relation to the question: Are we levelling the playing field for students with disabilities?
+- Complete a case study of a single HEI in Ireland about the question: Are we levelling the playing field for students with disabilities?

 The objectives of this research are to:

-- Capture the experiences and perceptions of a range of students who applied for supports with a Disability Service in relation the barriers they faced and the impact that supports may have had.
+- Capture the experiences and perceptions of a range of students who applied for support with a Disability Service about the barriers they faced and the impact that supports may have had.

 - Provide an analysis of the issues presented by both quantitative and qualitative data sets, identifying significant patterns that may emerge and drawing conclusions and recommendations as appropriate.